-The basics of a secure browser
+The basics of secure browsing

 Security vs. privacy

-What about incognito mode?
+What about Incognito mode?

 Browsing history, cookies, and trackers